Hitting the US market in 2006, e-cigarettes are one of the most popular smoking trends today.

 As of 2016, there were 10.8 million adult users of e-cigarettes.
 While the use of these products among adults is growing, its increasing popularity among teenagers is alarming.
-In 2018, the rate of vaping nearly doubled among U.S. high school students.
+In 2018, the rate of vaping nearly doubled among US students in high school.

 While they have been marketed as healthier than cigarettes, vaping products contain toxins.
 The amount of nicotine in e-cigarettes is not regulated and may vary, sometimes to levels higher than traditional cigarettes.